Results on Lorentzian metric spaces: Definition and first properties of LMS

 The relation $I$ is the chronological relation, also denoted $\ll$, while $I(x,y)$ is the chronological diamond.
 The chronological future of a set $S$ is as usual denoted with $I^+(S)$, while the past is denoted with $I^-(S)$.
 The chronologically convex hull is $I(S):=I^+(S)\cap I^-(S)$.

 A \emph{Bounded LMS} (BLMS) is a LMS for which the sets $I_\epsilon$ themselves are compact for all $\epsilon>0$; this implies $d$ is bounded.

-The future chronological boundary $X^+$ consists of all points with an empty chronological past.
-Similarly, $X^-$ consists of all points with an empty chronological future.
+The future chronological boundary $X^+$ consists of all points with an empty chronological future.
+Similarly, $X^-$ consists of all points with an empty chronological past.
 The condition of both boundaries being empty reads $I(X)=X$.

 The spacelike boundary is $i^0=X^+\cap X^-$ and consists of at most a single point (by (iii)).
 In the BLMS case it is always possible to adjoin $i^0$ (or remove it) this process being essentially the one-point compactification.